 You will likely feel a little pressure, cramping, or discomfort during a pelvic exam, but it should not be painful.

 The most effective way to develop a good relationship with your gynecologist and get effective reproductive health treatment is to be open and honest starting from the very first visit!

 Don’t be afraid to disclose your medical history, menstrual cycle, sexual activity, and more.
 Everything you say is confidential, and your doctor is not there to judge you.

 Be sure to mention any mood changes, heavy bleeding, or abnormal pain or cramping you may experience during your cycle.
 Be completely honest about your sexual history and activity to ensure you and your doctor take all the right steps to address your sexual health.

 5) You’re in Control

 Among all the advice and tips you’ll find on the Internet and hear from other women about your first visit to the gynecologist, your biggest takeaway should be that you are always in control.
 If you’re uncomfortable with your doctor or something that’s happening at your appointment, speak up!
 You can put a stop to anything you’re not okay with and ask your doctor any questions or for any explanations.

 You can even bring someone—your mom, a relative, a friend, a nurse—into the room with you for support.
 You can also always have them wait outside during your exam.

-If you need to make an appointment for your first gynecology exam, South Avenue Women’s Services is happy to provide confidential and compassionate care to meet your needs!
+If you need to make an appointment for your first gynecology exam, South Avenue Women’s Services will provide confidential and compassionate care to meet your needs!
 We offer routine gynecology exams and Pap smear testing in a safe environment with a professional, experienced staff.

-Give us a call at 585-271-3850 to book your appointment or speak with a medical professional to address any questions or concerns about your reproductive wellness!
+Call us at 585-271-3850 to book your appointment or speak with a medical professional to address any questions or concerns about your reproductive wellness!